 4. Tax deductibility

-While COGS and cost of sales are sometimes seen as synonymous terms, conflating the two can be a bad move come tax time.
+While COGS and cost of sales are sometimes seen as synonymous terms, conflating the two can cause further issues come tax time.
 That’s because COGS is tax-deductible, whereas the cost of sales is not.

 5. Calculation methods